 What causes hair loss?

-Hair fall and breakage can happen for all sorts of reasons, with hormonal changes (post-pregnancy and the menopause in particular), long-term stress, nutritional deficiencies and over-processing being some of the more common causes.
+Hair fall and breakage can happen for all sorts of reasons, with hormonal changes (post-pregnancy and menopause in particular), long-term stress, nutritional deficiencies, and over-processing being some of the more common causes.
 Hair fall tends to be more common during the winter months.
-The cold, dry air outdoors, coupled with central heating and lack of humidity can cause the skin, scalp and hair to become dehydrated and brittle which can trigger breakage and hair fall.
-With proper care and a balanced diet, we can control hair thinning, breakage and seasonal hair loss.
+The cold, dry air outdoors, coupled with central heating and lack of humidity can cause the skin, scalp, and hair to become dehydrated and brittle which can trigger breakage and hair fall.
+With proper care and a balanced diet, we can control hair thinning, breakage, and seasonal hair loss.